Preparing Your Toddler for Preschool: Building Confidence And Independence

 Participating in Household Contributions – Assigning simple jobs like wiping tables, sweeping, or sorting laundry to your child.
 This helps boost self-care skills, problem-solving skills, and teaches accountability.

-Guiding Bathroom Routines – Allow your toddler to pull up and down their pants, reinforcing self-care habits.
+Guiding Bathroom Routines – Allow your toddler to pull their pants up and down to reinforce self-care habits.

 Creativity and Self-Expression With Blocks